Etemenanki

-Although Etemenanki has sometimes suggested to be the Tower of Babel from Genesis 11 in the Bible, its archaeological record is incompatible with the biblical account of the Tower of Babel, particularly the fact that it was built for the god Marduk.

 Construction

 It is unclear when Etemenanki was originally constructed.
 Andrew R. George says that it was constructed sometime between the 14th and the 9th century BCE.
-Although he argues that;
+He argues as follows:

-The reference to a ziqqurrat at Babylon in the Creation Epic (Enûma Eliš· VI 63: George 1992: 301–2) is more solid evidence, ... for a Middle Assyrian piece of this poem survives to prove the long-held theory that it existed already in the second millennium BC.
-There is no reason to doubt that this ziqqurrat, described as ziqqurrat apsî elite, "the upper ziqqurrat of the Apsû", was E-temenanki.
+The reference to a ziggurrat at Babylon in the Creation Epic (Enûma Eliš· VI 63: George 1992: 301–2) is more solid evidence, ... for a Middle Assyrian piece of this poem survives to prove the long-held theory that it existed already in the second millennium BC.
+There is no reason to doubt that this ziqqurrat, described as ziqqurrat apsî elite, "the upper ziqqurrat of the Apsû", was [Etemenanki].

 Babylon was destroyed in 689 BCE by Sennacherib, who claims to have destroyed the Etemenanki.
 It took 88 years to restore the city; work was started by the Assyrian king Esarhaddon, and continued under Nabopolassar followed by his son Nebuchadnezzar II who rebuilt the ziggurat.
 The city's central feature was the temple of Marduk (Esagila), with which the Etemenanki ziggurat was associated.

 Fenollós et al. note that, "The 'Tower of Babel' was not built in a single moment, but rather was the result of a complex history of successive constructions, destruction and reconstruction.
 Its origin dates back to the reign of Hammurabi and continues to this day with its inevitable and definitive destruction."
 (Translated from the Italian).
 The "Tower" as discussed in ancient sources refers to the monument as it appeared in the Neo-Babylonian period.